act-rules/act-rules.github.io/pages/examples/included-in-the-accessibility-tree.md

 ## Removed with aria-hidden

-This `span` element is not included in the accessibility tree because it is explicitly removed by the `aria-hidden` attribute.
+This `h3` element is not included in the accessibility tree because it is explicitly removed by the `aria-hidden` attribute.

 ```html
 <h3 aria-hidden="true">ACT rules</h3>